dhutapratama/docs/helpers.md

         ->loser(fn () => $user->lost())
         ->choose();

-You may combine Laravel's lottery class with other Laravel features.
+You may combine Lets's lottery class with other Lets features.
 For example, you may wish to only report a small percentage of slow queries to your exception handler.
 And, since the lottery class is callable, we may pass an instance of the class into any method that accepts callables:

     use Carbon\CarbonInterval;
     use Illuminate\Support\Facades\DB;